ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 Fragment identifier considerations:
 : The syntax and semantics of
       fragment identifiers is as specified for "application/cbor".
-(At publication of RFC 9290, there is no fragment identification syntax defined for "application/cbor".)
+(At publication of this document, there is no fragment identification syntax defined for "application/cbor".)

 Additional information: